 Our teams across regional Queensland have been overwhelmed by the gratitude shown towards them by you, our patients, for remaining available to support you over the last few months.
 We are truly blessed to be part of such amazing communities!

-Firstly, we want you to know that we are still maintaining the high level of infection control and sanitation measures and standards which were implemented in the initial response to the coronavirus threat, which will continue to provide you with a safe environment when you attend your appointment.
+Firstly, we want you to know that we are still maintaining the high level of infection control and sanitation measures and standards that were implemented in the initial response to the coronavirus threat, which will continue to provide you with a safe environment when you attend your appointment.

 You may not be aware, but Australian dental practitioners have some of the highest infection control standards in the world, and the safety of our patients and teams is a cornerstone of Australian dental practice. (www.ada.org.au).
 It is these foundations that have allowed us to provide reliable and safe emergency treatments during the pandemic.

-Moving into lower levels of restrictions and the relaxation of social distancing laws, means that we are now available to treat a broader scope of general dental issues, in addition to emergency care, following the appropriate precautions.
+Moving into lower levels of restrictions and the relaxation of social distancing laws means that we are now available to treat a broader scope of general dental issues, in addition to emergency care, following the appropriate precautions.

 As always though, especially during constantly changing times like we are currently experiencing, it is best to contact us directly to discuss your dental concerns.
 Once we know more details about your situation, we can then advise how to best support you and your dental health needs.

 As we continue to experience further changes across our communities, we want you to know that we are as committed as ever to providing the same warmth and care that you’ve always experienced from our teams.
-And, for those of you who’s appointments were postponed due to the temporary restrictions to services, we would like to thank you for your patience, and we will be in touch shortly, (if we haven’t already), to reschedule your treatment.
+And, for those of you whose appointments were postponed due to the temporary restrictions to services, we would like to thank you for your patience, and we will be in touch shortly, (if we haven’t already), to reschedule your treatment.

 So, how did you spend your “iso”?
 A phrase now commonly heard among friends, family, and colleagues as the COVID-19 social distancing restrictions are eased back, and the community returns to normal daily life, albeit warily.